Emily Weisburst

 Michael Lens

-Professor Lens’s research has received funding from the MacArthur Foundation, the Arnold Foundation, and the Terner Center for Housing Innovation, among other sources.
+Professor Lens’s research has received funding from the MacArthur Foundation, Arnold Ventures, the U.S. Department of Housing and Urban Development, the Hilton Foundation, and Wells Fargo, among other sources.

 Professor Lens teaches courses on quantitative analysis, poverty and inequality, community development, housing policy, and research methods.